‘Finding A Tenant’ Guide For Landlords- How To Find Tenants

 Provide tenants with incentives

-Spend a little extra money by giving your prospective tenants incentives to choose your property over someone else’s.
+Spend a little extra by giving your prospective tenants incentives to choose your property over someone else’s.
 Incentives like free broadband and/or digital TV are always desirable features.

 More details: Provide tenants with incentives

 Use as many letting agents as you can

 If you want to use a letting agent, then don’t limit yourself to one letting agent.
 Your ultimate goal should be to give your property as much exposure as possible to ensure maximum publicity.
 Use as many letting agents as you can find in your local area.
 Unlike when selling property, there are no penalties for using multiple agents.

 Make sure letting agents are doing their job properly